rafops/db-vending-machine/README.md

 ## Build Lambda

-This Terraform module Lambda functions depends on external dependencies.
-To download and vendorize these dependencies, run the following command:
+To generate a lambda.zip package for deployment, run the following command:

 ```
 ./build_lambda